-Recruiting and retaining appropriate qualified and experienced healthcare professionals remains a key risk particularly as demand for healthcare professionals continues to intensify nationally across both public and private sectors.
+Recruiting and retaining appropriate qualified and experienced healthcare professionals remains a key risk particularly.
 The Company continues to strengthen its position as an employer of choice for healthcare professionals through a range of measures including enhancing its remuneration, incentives and benefits package.

 Historically, Work Capability Assessments and the provider carrying them out have come under intense media and political scrutiny.
-Since assuming responsibility for HAAS, the Company has made significant customer service improvements and embarked on a comprehensive stakeholder engagement strategy.
+Since assuming responsibility for HAAS, the Company has made significant customer service improvements and operates a comprehensive stakeholder engagement strategy.

-The long-term impact of the pandemic on the employment market is a key focus area of the business, with the success of a number of employment support programmes dependent on securing successful employment outcomes for candidates.
+The long-term impact of the pandemic and other economic factors on the employment market is a key focus area of the business, with the success of a number of employment support programmes dependent on securing employment outcomes for candidates.
 Continued funding for these types of programmes is dependent on Government policy and the labour market conditions at the time, however the current programmes have contracted terms which provide surety of business for the short to medium term.
 The Company continues to bid for new opportunities as they become available.